 Home to Bengal tigers and vast scenic forests ribboned with rivers, Bangladesh is one of the least expensive countries to live and work with a cost of living that’s 68 percent cheaper than NYC.
 The uber-cheap rent is 94 percent cheaper, and a meal out costs 70 percent less.

 Living in the land of the Great Pyramids is cheaper than you might think.
 Pick up groceries at a discount of 77 percent, or eat out for one-fifth as much.
 The country’s cost of living is just 26 percent than that of NYC, and rents are 95 percent cheaper.
-In fact, Egypt is one of the places with the cheapest rent.

 Make a run for the border — Mexico is one of the countries with the cheapest cost of living.
 Pay rent that’s 90 percent less than NYC, pick up groceries for just 20 percent of Big Apple costs and eat out for 71 percent less.